-The error introduced by such approximation is of the order of $w_t h /N_{t}$, whose contribution is negligible if the number of tracks which compose the layer is sufficiently big.
-This is a realistic condition for bulk depositions with $N_{t} \gg 1$.

-The powder catchment efficiency defined in Eq. \eqref{eq:eta-h-1} in terms of geometrical parameters can be averaged over a multi-track layer interval and labeled as $\bar \eta_{h}$.
-The results for the average cross-section area of Eq. \eqref{eq:area-cross-2} can be applied.
-It follows that, if the deposition parameters $r_x$, $\dot{m}_{tot}$ and $v$ are fixed and if the deposition process is stationary within each layer, $\bar \eta_{h}$ depends only on the average layer height $\bar h$:
+It follows that the powder catchment efficiency can be calculated in terms of geometrical parameters by inserting Eq. \eqref{eq:m-dep-acs} into the general definition of Eq. \eqref{eq:eta-general}, and taking the average cross-section area of Eq. \eqref{eq:area-cross-2} over a multi-track layer.
+Therefore, if the deposition parameters $r_x$, $\dot{m}_{tot}$ and $v$ are fixed, and if the deposition process is stationary within each layer, $\bar \eta_{h}$ depends only on the average layer height $\bar h$:

-It is important to highlight that the definition of $\bar \eta_{h}$ is equivalent to the one of $\bar \eta^*_{m}$ given in Eq. \eqref{eq:eta-w-eff}: $\bar \eta_{h}$ and $\bar \eta^*_{m}$ provide different ways to estimate the average powder catchment efficiency, respectively from height and weight measurements.
-The validity of the hypotheses and approximations introduced in the model will be investigated in the experimental study by comparing the two expressions.

-Eq. \eqref{eq:eta-h-2} shows that the geometry-related efficiency $\bar \eta_h$ in bulk depositions is determined by the deposition layer height, hence the study of powder catchment efficiency can be indirectly performed by means of dimensional measurements.
-Specifically, considering a LMD system based on a robotized deposition head, $\bar h$ can be extracted using a displacement sensor which measures the standoff distance $\bar S$, defined as the distance between the deposition nozzle tip and the deposition surface.
-Considering a multi-track multi-layer deposition, and referring to Figure \ref{fig:nozzle-track-scheme}(b-c), the average standoff distance $\bar S_n$ for the $n$-th layer can be expressed as
+It is important to highlight that the geometrical definition of $\bar \eta_{h}$ is equivalent to the general one of $\bar \eta^*_{m}$ given in Eq. \eqref{eq:eta-w-eff}: they provide different ways to estimate the average powder catchment efficiency, respectively from dimensional and weight measurements.
+In particular, since $\bar \eta_h$ in bulk depositions is determined by the layer height $\bar h$, the study of powder catchment efficiency can be performed using a displacement sensor which measures the standoff distance $S$, defined as the distance between the deposition nozzle tip and the deposition surface.
+Accordingly $\bar h$ can be extracted differentiating $S$, as shown in the Supplementary Material.

-where $S_0$ is the initial standoff distance value, $R_{z,n}$ is the relative robot height coordinate after $n$ layers, and $\bar H_n$ is the deposited structure height averaged within the considered layer.
-Consequently during the evolution of the deposition process the standoff distance can drift from its initial value due to instabilities in the deposition height, i.e. when $R_{z,n} \neq \bar H_n$.